DeactivatedWhatSoever/NSL/me/effective_debugging.md

 ### Things to Remember
 * Identify what debugging facilities are available in the software you’re troubleshooting, and use them to investigate the problem you’re examining.

+## Diversify Your Build and Execution Environment
+I’ve never thought of it in this way.
+So you have to diversify your build and execution environment to find more bugs?
+All the C library implementations are different between all platforms.
+You even saw `IOCP`, `kqueue`, and `epoll`.
+It’s that simple.
+In result, if the C libraries are various, then interpreted languages which have a dependency on them will vary on their behavior.
+ It’s cool how programming languages that are close to hardware can differ in results because of the CPU architecture.
+Even 32bit and 64bit architectures have differences in the programming language.
+They actually print out different results for the size of the data type.
+How cool.
+1. Use VM, Docker to test on multiple environments.
+2. Small inexpensive computers(For other CPU architectures)
+3. Rent clouds!

+Use multiple compilers to statically check your code.
+It’s a good practice!
+Cause compilers are good at catching language stuff.
+So multiple compilers will make that stronger.
+* C, C++: LLVM, GCC
+* Java: OpenJDK, GNU Classpath
+You can also reimplement your low level code into a higher level language and identify what went wrong.

+### Things to Remember
+* Diverse compilation and execution platforms can offer you valuable debugging insights
+* Fix a tricky algorithm by implementing it in a higher-level language

 #reading/books